Vehicle-Integrated Power · VENDOR.Drive · 24 kW

 to Assembly

-The VENDOR.Drive vehicle-integrated system configuration has completed its core design phase and is now entering the assembly stage.
+The VENDOR.Drive vehicle-integrated configuration has completed its core design phase and is now entering the assembly stage.

 • Architecture and packaging direction have been defined